Gladys Swarthout

 Gladys Swarthout (December 25, 1900 in Deepwater, Missouri – July 7, 1969 in Florence, Italy) was an American mezzo-soprano opera singer and actress.

 Career

 While studying at the Bush Conservatory of Music in Chicago, a group of friends arranged an audition for her with the Chicago Civic Opera Company.
-Much to her surprise, she ended up with a contract, though at the time she didn't know a single operatic role.
+Much to her surprise, she ended up with a contract, though at the time she did not know a single operatic role.
 When she debuted a few months later, she had memorized 23 parts and participated in over half of the season's operas.